 Who are we?

-We meet at 7pm on the first Wednesday of each month (excepting January) at the Dunedin Public Library in the Dunningham Room on the fourth floor.
+We meet on the first Wednesday of each month (excepting January) at the Dunedin Public Library in the Dunningham Room on the fourth floor.
+Meetings start from 6:30pm for cuppa and natter with the program starting and 7pm.

 Our Research Room is open during library hours.
 Members are available to assist in how to research on Fridays and Sundays from 2 - 4pm.

 "Preserving Our Past for Our Future"The Dunedin Branch of the New Zealand Society of Genealogists was established in 1969 and is one of the older branches of the Society.
-Activities include exchange of information, specialist speakers, visits to local archives, research days and transcribing and indexing projects.
+Activities include the exchange of information, specialist speakers, visits to local archives, research days, and transcribing and indexing projects.

 NZSG Dunedin is accommodated in the Genealogy Room on the third floor of the Dunedin Public Library by formal agreement.
 Regular meetings are held in the Dunningham Room on the fourth floor of the Library.
 Access is by lift or stairs – there is a disabled persons' access from the upper basement public car park.